Java Suite

 The Java Suite (originally published as Phonoramas.
 Tonal journeys for the pianoforte) is a suite for solo piano by Leopold Godowsky, composed between 1924 and 1925.
-It consists of twelve movements and is influenced by the gamelan music of Java, Indonesia, extensively utilizing pentatonic harmonies throughout.
+It consists of twelve movements and is influenced by the gamelan music of Java, Indonesia (then the Dutch East Indies), extensively utilizing pentatonic harmonies throughout.

 Historical background

 Godowsky remarked in the work's preface:"Having travelled extensively in many lands, some near and familiar, others remote and strange, it occurred to me that a musical portrayal of some of the interesting things I had been privileged to see, a tonal description of the impressions and emotions they had awakened, would interest those who are attracted by adventure and picturesqueness and inspired by their poetic reactions.Who is not at heart a globe-trotter?
 Are we not all fascinated by distant countries and strange people?
 And so the thought gradually matured in me to recreate my roaming experiences.
 This cycle of musical travelogues-tonal journeys-which i have name collectively "Phonoramas", begins with a series of twelve descriptive scenes in java."